Thirroul, New South Wales: History

 The Thirroul Village Committee (TVC) was formed in 1983 because, in the words of Don Gray, "the town was looking rather tatty" and something needed to be done.
 Don was the founding chairperson and Lynne Jones, the founding Secretary.
 In 1983 the population of less than 5,000 qualified Thirroul as a village.
 In 1993 the TVC won the Basil Ryan gold award at the Rise & Shine Awards presentation for improved streetscapes.
 The Thirroul Seaside and Arts Festival, which is a successful community event, was the idea of Don Gray.
 The first festival was run in 1993.
 Lynne Jones organised the Festival for many years, building to the point where it was handed over to the Lions Club.

-Another community event was "the Growing Green Kids Festival' – a not-for-profit event which was the brain-child of resident Cate Wilson (1948–2012).
+Another community event was "the Growing Green Kids Festival" – a not-for-profit event which was the brain-child of resident Cate Wilson (1948–2012).
 Cate was also President of the Thirroul Action Group (TAG) - an environmental group which has functioned for around 30 years.
 Residents concerned about health risks picketed against the Telstra phone tower in 1997.
 Storms and floods severely affected the Thirroul area in August 1998.

-In August 2007, Thirroul's CBD and beach was declared an alcohol free zone as a council initiative to prevent public drinking on streets and footpaths within the designated area.
-A local developer, John Comelli, re-opened the old King's Picture Theatre In Thirroul as Anita's Theatre in 2007 after a lavish refurbishment.
-In June 2011 the theatre was purchased for $1.05 million by a consortium headed by Rennie Cristini.
-A buyer from Sydney with a "vested interest in theatre" is the new owner of Anita's Theatre in Thirroul.
-In 2013, the property sold for $1.4million – $350,000 more than its last sale price in 2011" according to the Illawarra Mercury.
-(Illawarra Mercury 15 November 2013).
+In August 2007, Thirroul's CBD and beach was declared an alcohol-free zone as a council initiative to prevent public drinking on streets and footpaths within the designated area.

-Thirroul resident Don Gray has released (June 2011) a self-published book of his memories called My Thirroul illustrated by local artist, Christine Hill.
+In 2011 Thirroul resident Don Gray released a self-published book of his memories called My Thirroul illustrated by local artist, Christine Hill.
 A children's playground was opened by Wollongong Council with a plaque carrying their names on 4 July 2012.
-Some of the art work evokes Gray's memories of an elephant stuck in the former Thirroul Beach lagoon on the current site of the playground – a story he recalled (and which Christine Hill illustrated) in his book.
+Some of the artwork evokes Gray's memories of an elephant stuck in the former Thirroul Beach lagoon on the current site of the playground – a story he recalled (and which Christine Hill illustrated) in his book.
 Gray died on 28 April 2013, aged 93 (Illawarra Mercury, 30 April 2013).